Pedasoft-Consult/Predicting-Diabetes/README.md

 # Predicting-Diabetes
-Predicting Diabetes Onset Using Machine Learning
+Developing a Machine Learning Classifier to Predict Diabetes Diagnosis Based on Patient Data